 The non-smooth nature of ray-tracing within a grid representation makes the active mapping objective function non-differentiable, forcing existing methods to search over a discrete space of candidate trajectories.
 This work proposes a differentiable approximation of the Shannon mutual information between a grid map and ray-based observations that enables gradient ascent optimization in the continuous space of SE(3) sensor poses.
 Our gradient-based formulation leads to more informative sensing trajectories, while avoiding occlusions and collisions.
 The proposed method is demonstrated in simulated and real-world experiments in 2-D and 3-D environments.

-Active SLAM over Continuous Trajectory and Control: A Covariance-Feedback Approach
+Active SLAM over Continuous Trajectory and Control: A Covariance-Feedback Approach Shumon Koga,

-Shumon Koga, Arash Asgharivaskasi, Nikolay Atanasov
+Arash Asgharivaskasi,

-American Control Conference (ACC), 2022.
+Nikolay Atanasov American Control Conference (ACC), 2022. paper

 We propose a novel active Simultaneous Localization and Mapping (SLAM) method with continuous trajectory optimization over a stochastic robot dynamics model.
 The problem is formalized as a stochastic optimal control over the continuous robot kinematic model to minimize a cost function that involves the covariance matrix of the landmark states.
 We tackle the problem by separately obtaining an open-loop control sequence subject to deterministic dynamics by iterative Covariance Regulation (iCR) and a closed-loop feedback control under stochastic robot and covariance dynamics by Linear Quadratic Regulator (LQR).
 The proposed optimization method captures the coupling between localization and mapping in predicting uncertainty evolution and synthesizes highly informative sensing trajectories.
 We demonstrate its performance in active landmark-based SLAM using relative-position measurements with a limited field of view.